rgwch/novelist/README.md

 * timeout: If no interaction is received from a client within that time (in seconds), the current book of that client is saved and closed.
 * encryption: If true, the .novel files are compressed and encrypted.
 If false, they're just plaintext files, consisting of stringified JSON.
 * storage: Method to store novels.
 Currently, "file" and "s3" are supported (see below)
+* users: if this key exists, login is required to access the novel files.
+This has no influence on the individual files being encrypted.
+You might want to enable this option, if your server is publicly accessible, but disable it in a LAN or VPN environment.

 You can have a 'production.json' with values to override the default values in production mode.
 You might want to override e.g. the port setting.